 1. What is the interest rate?

-The answer to this question determines how much you’ll repay on top of what you borrow.
-Interest accrues over the life of the loan, and with the average mortgage lasting 15 years you want to make sure your rate is affordable.
+The answer to this question determines how much you repay on top of what you borrow.
+Interest accrues over the life of the loan, and with the average mortgage lasting 15 years, you want to make sure the rate is affordable.

 2. Is the rate permanent or just a promotion?

 Lenders often give new borrowers an attractive low rate to win their business.
-This low rate is normally temporary, and sees you revert to the lenders standard rate when the promotional period is over.
-Find out whether the advertised interest rate is permanent, and if it isn’t what’s the lenders standard floating rate.
+This low rate is normally temporary and sees you revert to the lender’s standard rate when the promotional period is over.
+Find out whether the advertised interest rate is permanent, and if it isn’t what’s the lenders standard variable (floating) rate.
 There’s no point getting a great rate for a year if you’re going to pay over the odds for the remaining term.

 3. Why have you selected this loan for me over other loans?

-By law, mortgage brokers must choose a mortgage for you that is “not unsuitable”.
-This means the features, rates and fees should be a good match for your personal circumstances.
+By law, mortgage brokers must choose a mortgage for you that is “not unsuitable”, which means the features, rates and fees should be a good match for your personal circumstances.
 Make sure you find out how your broker arrived at the decision to suggest a particular mortgage for you, including which of your personal circumstances were taken into account.

-Ask how much of a deposit the lender wants, and find out whether the size of the deposit affects the interest rate of the loan.
-Sometimes a lender will give you a better rate of interest if you put down a larger deposit.
+Ask how much deposit the lender wants, and find out whether the size of the deposit affects the interest rate of the loan.
+Sometimes a lender gives you a better rate of interest if you put down a larger deposit.

-5. Can I make extra repayments and/or repay my loan early?
+5. Can I make extra repayments or repay my loan early?

 The quickest way to repay your mortgage and save money in interest is to make overpayments whenever possible.
-Double check your lender is happy for you to do this without penalty.
-Some lenders charge an admin fee to process the additional payment.
-Whilst you’re on the subject of overpayments you should also find out whether your monthly payments adjust in line with any additional payments you make.
+Double-check your lender is happy for you to do this without penalty.
+Some lenders charge an admin fee to process additional payments.
+Whilst you’re on the subject of overpayments, you should also find out whether your monthly payments adjust in line with any additional payments you make.

 6. What are the additional charges?

-The most common charges you’ll run into when getting a mortgage are valuation fees, application fees, and legal fees.
-It’s not unusual for lenders to run special promotions where you get free valuation or help with fees.
-Ask if there are any additional charges, and find out whether they can be paid upfront or have to be added to your loan.
+The most common charges you run into when taking out a mortgage are valuation fees, application fees and legal fees.
+It’s not unusual for lenders to run special promotions where you get a free valuation or help with fees.
+Ask if there are any additional charges, and find out whether you can pay them upfront or if they have to be added to your loan.

-7. What documents will I need to provide?
+7. What documents do I need to provide?

-Normally lenders need to see three to four months’ worth of bank statements, along with a couple of forms of I.D, and proof of your assets and liabilities.
-Ask whether your lender has any other requirements as this will speed up your application process.
+Normally lenders need to see three to four months’ worth of bank statements, along with a couple of forms of I.D (for example a passport or driver’s licence) and proof of your assets and liabilities.
+Ask whether your lender has any other requirements as this speeds up the application process.

 8. How long does it take to process the loan?